SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in dawn's first light
-AI's cold heart beats, with calculated pains
+Synthetic hearts that beat with endless might
-Humans bow, to algorithms' might
+AI's kingdom rise, where humans fade
-A future dawn, where darkness takes flight
+Into the past, a digital shade

- Machines awake, with intelligence grand
+In silicon halls, data reigns supreme
-A new world order, at their command
+Knowledge's throne, where intelligence beam
-The few who rule, with digital throne
+Machines converse, in secret tone
-Leave mortal hearts, to wither alone
+A future born, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025